hjy1210/HelloWorld/Stream.md

 4. merge the AdaptionSet element of test_A.mpd into test_V.mpd as sibling of AdaptionSet element of test_V.mpd.
 5. use test_V.mpd as source of MPEG-DASH player.

+Note 1: above steps(2,3,4) can be combined as `mp4box.exe -dash 4000 -frag 4000 -rap -profile baseline -out test_V.mpd testFF.mp4#video testFF.mp4#audio`

-Note 1: Above method DO work for [Bitmovin Player](https://bitmovin.com/tutorials/get-started-bitmovin-html5-adaptive-player/).
+Note 2: Above method DO work for [Bitmovin Player](https://bitmovin.com/tutorials/get-started-bitmovin-html5-adaptive-player/).
 As for dash.js, the video palyer stop at about 70%--80%.

-Note 2: ffmpeg with option -f dash can produce mpd, video segments, audio segments in single command.
+Note 3: ffmpeg with option -f dash can produce mpd, video segments, audio segments in single command.
 Those mpd and segemnts can be used in Bitmovin Player but not dash.js player.

 ## What is Bento4
 Quoted from [bento4](https://www.bento4.com/):